danshearer/COVID-19-UK-Science/README.md

 > What actions should we take when we are getting conflicting advice
 > from seemingly-authoritative sources?
 On 20th March 2020 the UK
-> government published its science advice in non-technical form we can
+> government published its science advice in non-technical form, so we
-> take advantage of the intense international review.
+> can take advantage of the intense international review.
 This document
 > focusses on just a few of the hundreds of points in the UK scientific
 > evidence, including the ones to do with my speciality.
 The UK
 > scientific evidence does not always agree with what the UK Prime